Optimal stopping and divestment timing under scenario ambiguity and learning: Selling a stock with ambiguous drift

-Finally, Figure \ref{boundaryambiguity.fig} plots the optimal exercise boundaries computed under the scenarios probabilities $(\mathcal Q[1], \mathcal Q[2], \mathcal Q[3])$ which achieve the minimum in \eqref{optim.eq} for ambiguity aversion parameter $\lambda$ ranging from $-5$ to $0.9$.
-We can see that in the scenarios corresponding to higher ambiguity aversion it is optimal to exercise earlier, i.e., for higher values of the underlying.
+In the following numerical experiment, we examine the convergence of the value function \eqref{optimsup.eq} and the optimal stopping boundary at the optimal probability measure as the number of discretization steps increases.
+The number of scenarios is kept fixed is equal to three.
+Figure \ref{ambig_boundary.fig} plots the optimal exercise boundaries computed under the scenarios probabilities $(\mathcal Q[1], \mathcal Q[2], \mathcal Q[3])$ which achieve the minimum in \eqref{optimsup.eq} for different values of the ambiguity aversion parameter $\lambda$, as well as the probabilities $(\mathcal Q[1], \mathcal Q[2], \mathcal Q[3])$ at optimum as function of $\lambda$.
+The other parameters have the same values as in the no-ambiguity case.

+We can see that in the scenarios corresponding to higher ambiguity aversion it is optimal to exercise earlier, i.e., for higher values of the underlying, as the agents affects higher probability to adverse scenarios (low drift) and lower probability to favorable scenarios (high drift).
+In the presence of model ambiguity aversion, therefore, the investors are less likely to hold stocks, and require higher expected returns to hold them.

+Figure \ref{ambig_convergence_times.fig} illustrates the convergence of the value and of the optimal exercise boundary in the presence of model ambiguity as the number of possible stopping times increases and for different values of the ambiguity aversion parameter.
+It is clear that the value decreases for strong ambiguity aversion (low $\lambda$).
+As in the no ambiguity case, we observe good convergence of both value and exercise boundary, although now the boundary convergence appears slower than in the no ambiguity case.
+In view of Theorem \ref{thm:existencesolution}, this suggests that the optimal solution to the discrete stopping time problem may be used to approximate the solution to the continuous-time problem.

+In our final numerical experiment, we aim to illustrate the applicability of Theorems \ref{thm:infscenarios} and \ref{thm:minmax} beyond the case of a finite number of scenarios.
+We assume that the unobservable drift $b^\theta$ can take any value in a given interval $[b_{\min}, b_{\max}]$, equipped with the uniform reference measure.
+This corresponds to an uncountable, one-dimensional set of scenarios.

+For numerical computation, we take $[b_{\min}, b_{\max}] = [-5\%, 15\%]$ and discretize it by $N_b$ equally spaced points, each with equal prior $1/N_b$.
+We then solve the corresponding discrete version of the problem for increasing values of $N_b$.
+This allows us to assess the convergence of the numerical solution as the discretization of the scenario space becomes finer, in analogy with the convergence tests performed earlier with respect to the discretization of the time grid.
+We take same parameters as above.
+We again use 512 time steps and 1600 space steps in the discretization scheme and assume that each discretized time is a possible stopping date.

+Figure \ref{convergence_ambiguity_scenarios.fig} shows the convergence of the value and of the optimal exercise boundary at optimal probability measure as the discretization of the drift interval becomes finer.
+In particular, we take uniform grids containing $1$, $2$, $4$, $8$, $16$, $32$, $64$ and $128$ interior nodes (plus the two endpoints).
+We observe that the boundaries rapidly stabilize as $N_b$ increases and the grid gets refined.
+We also note that the exercise boundary is higher for coarser grids: we conjecture that this can be due to faster learning of the true scenario when fewer alternatives are present.

+For what regards the value, for strong ambiguity aversion the curves are almost indistinguishable, whereas for higher $\lambda$, the learning is faster and the value is slightly higher when fewer drift scenarios are considered.
+We observe again good convergence as the number of drift scenarios increases: the curves corresponding to $66$ and $130$ total grid points are barely distinguishable, indicating that the discretized formulation provides an accurate approximation of the continuous-scenario case.